Welcome to Chaplaincy at Digby Stuart College

 Catholic Chaplaincy @ Digby Stuart College

 Digby Stuart College is home to the Roehampton Catholic Community.
-We host a weekly celebration of Mass in the Sacred Heart Chapel for students and staff from the Catholic tradition across the University, and there are plenty of other opportunities to come together for prayer, termly Adoration of the Blessed Sacrament, and gatherings for our many Sacred Heart Feasts connecting Digby Stuart with all Society of the Sacred Heart schools and colleges worldwide.
+We host a weekly celebration of Mass in the Sacred Heart Chapel for students and staff from the Catholic tradition.
+Across the University there are plenty of opportunities to come together for prayer, bible study, and termly Adoration of the Blessed Sacrament, as well as gatherings for our many Sacred Heart Feasts connecting Digby Stuart with all Society of the Sacred Heart schools and colleges worldwide.
+We also gather regularly for times of prayer, worship and reflection with the wider Christian community at Roehampton university.

 We have a wide programme with opportunities to explore faith and connect to the Catholic community across the Archdiocese of Southwark and beyond, as well as many social and community gatherings.
 To find out more about what is coming up, you can sign up here.